Board of Governors of the BBC

-The Board of Governors of the BBC was the governing body of the British Broadcasting Corporation.
+The Board of Governors of the BBC was the governing body of the British Broadcasting Corporation (BBC).
 It consisted of twelve people who together regulated the BBC and represented the interests of the public.
 It existed from 1927 until it was replaced by the BBC Trust on 1 January 2007.

 The governors were independent of the Director-General and the rest of the BBC's executive team.
 They had no direct say in programme-making, but were nevertheless accountable to Parliament and to licence fee payers for the BBC's actions.
 Although a 'state broadcaster', the BBC is theoretically protected from government interference due to the statutory independence of its governing body.

 The Governors' role was to appoint the Director-General (and in earlier years, other key BBC staff).
 They approved strategy and policy, set objectives, oversaw complaints, and produced Annual Reports that documented the BBC's performance and compliance each year.

 The role of chairman of the Board of Governors, though a non-executive, was one of the most important positions in British media.

 Appointments

-Governors were usually appointed from senior positions in various walks of British society.
+Governors were usually appointed from senior positions in various parts of British society.
 Appointments were part-time positions and lasted for four (formerly five) years.
 Four governors were given specific responsibilities: for Scotland, Wales, Northern Ireland and the English regions.

 Governors were nominally appointed by the monarch on the advice of ministers.
 In practice, governors were chosen by the government of the day.
-This has led to claims of political interference, in particular during the years of Margaret Thatcher's premiership.
+This led to claims of political interference, in particular during the years of Margaret Thatcher's premiership.